 The Company's Credit Agreement consists of a \$350 million revolving credit line with the option to increase the line by up to \$150 million.
 On January 13, 2016, the Company amended the Agreement to add a new lender and extend the maturity date of the credit facility from September 26, 2019 to January 13, 2021.
-At April 1, 2017 there was \$130.0 million outstanding on the revolving credit facility and there remains \$218.9 million available, net of outstanding letters of credit.
+At July 1, 2017 there was \$152.0 million outstanding on the revolving credit facility and there remains \$196.9 million available, net of outstanding letters of credit.
 The credit facility allocates up to \$20 million of the \$350 million revolving credit line for the issuance of letters of credit, including certain existing letters of credit.
-At April 1, 2017, outstanding letters of credit totaled \$1.1 million.
+At July 1, 2017, outstanding letters of credit totaled \$1.1 million.

 The maximum permitted leverage ratio of funded debt to Adjusted EBITDA (as defined in the Agreement) is 3.5 to 1, increasing to 4.0 to 1 for up to two fiscal quarters following the closing of an acquisition permitted under the Agreement.
-The Company will pay interest on the unpaid principal amount of the facility at a rate equal to one-, three- or six-month LIBOR plus between 137.5 basis points and 225 basis points based upon the Company's leverage ratio.
+The Company's leverage ratio was 1.77 to 1 at July 1, 2017.
+The Company will pay interest on the unpaid principal amount of the facility at a rate equal to one-, three- or sixmonth LIBOR plus between 137.5 basis points and 225 basis points based upon the Company's leverage ratio.
 The Company will also pay a commitment fee to the lenders in an amount equal to between 17.5 basis points and 35 basis points on the undrawn portion of the credit facility, based upon the Company's leverage ratio.
 The Company must also maintain a minimum interest coverage ratio (Adjusted EBITDA to interest expense) of 3.0 to 1 for the term of the Agreement.
-The Company's interest coverage ratio was 28.6 to 1 at April 1, 2017.
-The Company's leverage ratio was 1.34 to 1 at April 1, 2017.
+The Company's interest coverage ratio was 24.2 to 1 at July 1, 2017.